-‘The Masked Singer UK’ Spoilers: Could Blob Be Lenny Henry?
+'The Masked Singer UK' Spoilers: Could Blob Be Lenny Henry?

 Blob made their first appearance on Saturday night and entertained viewers with Mark Ronson and Bruno Mars' catchy smash hit "Uptown Funk."
 They appear to be a male who may not sing professionally.
 They were seemingly confident and sounded like they were having a lot of fun on the stage.

-According to Express, Blob’s clue about having four eyes could be implying they are someone who wears glasses.
-In their VT, they were seen walking around a classroom and said as a kid they wanted to be James Bond or Batman but instead became the Blob.
+According to the Daily Express, Blob's clue about having four eyes could be implying they are someone who wears glasses.
+In their VT, they were seen walking around a classroom and said that as a kid, they wanted to be James Bond or Batman but instead became The Blob.

 The panel's guesses were all over the place and went with a whole range of names — Richard Osman, Romesh Ranganathan, Greg Davies, and Andi Peters.